The-AI-Alliance/microsite-template/.github/PULL_REQUEST_TEMPLATE/docs_website_pr.md

 - [ ] I have followed the existing code styles and conventions.
 - [ ] I have removed all API keys and other sensitive information.
 - [ ] I have updated any related documentation.
+- [ ] I have confirmed that the command `make before-pr` completes successfully.